-The commercial courts have jurisdiction over litigation between professionals acting in the course of their business and over any litigation between businesses; therefore, the commercial courts are often the relevant courts in which to bring actions for damages against a competitor receiving alleged unlawful aid.2 If the applicant is not a commercial company, an action can also be brought before the civil courts.
+The commercial courts have jurisdiction over litigation between professionals acting in the course of their business and over any litigation between businesses; therefore, the commercial courts are often the relevant courts in which to bring actions for damages against a competitor receiving alleged unlawful aid.
+If the applicant is not a commercial company, an action can also be brought before the civil courts.

 The judgments of a national court can generally be appealed.
 Before an administrative court, a judgment can be appealed to the administrative court of appeal and further appealed on points of law before the Council of State as the supreme administrative court.
 A judgment by a civil court can be appealed to the commercial division of the courts of appeal and further appealed on a point of law only to the Court of Cassation.
-The grounds of appeal can be based on the finding of aid, the amount to be recovered, the identification of beneficiaries, the qualification of unlawful aid, among other things.
+The grounds of appeal can be based on the finding of aid, the amount to be recovered, the identification of beneficiaries and the qualification of unlawful aid, among other things.

-In the Scott I case,3 the Court of Justice of the European Union (CJEU) ruled that a French national court should set aside national administrative law providing suspensive effect to an appeal of a national recovery order.
-The CJEU held, among other things, that a procedure that provided for the suspensory effect of actions brought against demands for payment issued for the recovery of unlawfully received aid does not fulfil the conditions laid down in the EU regulation on state aid procedure and that, accordingly, the rule providing for such suspensory effect should have been left unapplied.
+In the Scott I case, the Court of Justice of the European Union (CJEU) ruled that a French national court should set aside national administrative law providing suspensive effect to an appeal of a national recovery order.
+The CJEU held, among other things, that a procedure that provided for the suspensory effect of actions brought against demands for payment issued for the recovery of unlawfully received aid does not fulfil the conditions laid down in the EU regulation on state aid procedure and that, accordingly, the rule providing for this suspensory effect should have been left unapplied.

-In another Scott case,4 the CJEU ruled that article 14 of Council Regulation (EC) No. 659/1999 (now article 16 of Council Regulation (EU) 2015/1589) is to be interpreted as not precluding, in circumstances in which amounts corresponding to the aid in question have already been recovered, annulment by the national court of assessments issued to recover the unlawful state aid on grounds of there being a procedural defect, in cases where it is possible to rectify the procedural defect under national law.
-However, the provision does preclude those amounts being paid once again, even provisionally, to the beneficiary of that aid.
+In another Scott case, the CJEU ruled that article 14 of Council Regulation (EC) No. 659/1999 (now article 16 of Council Regulation (EU) 2015/1589) is to be interpreted as not precluding, in circumstances in which amounts corresponding to the aid in question have already been recovered, annulment by the national court of assessments issued to recover the unlawful state aid on grounds of there being a procedural defect, in cases where it is possible to rectify the procedural

-1 Court of Cassation, 4 July 2006, Galerie de Lisieux v Caisse organic de recouvrement, Case No. V-03-12.565.
+Court of Cassation, 4 July 2006, Galerie de Lisieux v Caisse organic de recouvrement, Case No. V-03-12.565.

-2 Court of Cassation, 15 June 1999, Etablissements J Richard Ducros v Société Métallique Finsider Sud, Case No. B 97-15.684.
+Court of Cassation, 15 June 1999, Etablissements J Richard Ducros v Société Métallique Finsider Sud, Case No. B 97-15.684.

-3 CJEU, 5 October 2006, Commission v France, C-232/05, EU:C:2006:651.
+CJEU, 5 October 2006, Commission v France, C-232/05, EU:C:2006:651.

-4 CJEU, 20 May 2010, Scott SA and Kimberly Clark SAS v Ville d'Orléans, C-210/09, EU:C:2010:294, paragraph 33.
+CJEU, 20 May 2010, Scott SA and Kimberly Clark SAS v Ville d'Orléans, C-210/09, EU:C:2010:294, para.
+33.